 - Clubfeet: This can be corrected with the help of casts

-- Webbed Fingers: Amniotic band syndrome hand surgery after birth is the preferred option for those with webbed digits.
+- Webbed Fingers: Amniotic band syndrome hand surgery after birth is the preferred option for those with webbed fingers.

 - Missing Limbs: Prosthetics can be used for those who lose a large part of their legs or hands.
 3D printing has also become very popular as models can be made with anyone with a 3D printer and an internet connection.